xlink-network/xlink-docs/developers/contracts/cross-peg-out-endpoint.md

 - Location: `xlink/packages/contracts/bridge-stacks/contracts`
 - Deployed contracts:[cross-peg-out-endpoint-v2-01](https://explorer.hiro.so/txid/SP2XD7417HGPRTREMKF748VNEQPDRR0RMANB7X1NK.cross-peg-out-endpoint-v2-01?chain=mainnet), [cross-peg-out-v2-01-agg](https://explorer.hiro.so/txid/SP673Z4BPB4R73359K9HE55F2X91V5BJTN5SXZ5T.cross-peg-out-v2-01-agg?chain=mainnet)

 This technical document provides a detailed overview of the contracts responsible for managing the peg-out process, enabling the transfer of `SIP-010` bridged tokens from the Stacks network to EVM-compatible blockchain networks as EVM-based assets.
-The contracts manage token transfers by validating amounts, applying fees, and maintaining a whitelist for authorized users if enabled.
+The contracts manage token transfers by validating amounts and applying fees.
 During the process, tokens are either burned or transferred (depending on the token's configuration) to a designated address on the EVM chain.

 The core functionalities of the module are implemented through public and governance functions in the following contracts: